Pension Brown (Kaminoyama City, Yamagata)

 Standing bar and lounge area

-Tea ceremony in traditional Japanese room
+Tea ceremony in a traditional Japanese room subject to availability

 Western style and traditional Japanese (vegetarians/vegans accommodated with advance notice - see website for samples)